A trip of a book in which any resemblance to The Odyssey is purely coincidental. Homer didn't even know penguins existed.

 5 THAT SOUNDS KINDS OF WEIGHTY.

 Which is why I made it LOL funny.
 To ease the pain of heavy lifting.

-I don’t know what isn’t serious about skipping out on your wedding at the last minute and taking tens of thousands of dollars of gifts along with you to support you in your next phase of life.
-Faith falls and hits her head and the next thing she knows she’s running off with all the wedding gifts, including an old Ferrari.
-She immediately happens on an old friend, Chance, who’s a not-living-wage-earner living in her automobile, and kind of kidnaps her into a cross-country ride, less fleeing the wedding than looking for a future.
-People think Faith is a real asshole, but I like her.
-She’s Mephistopheles to Chance’s Faustian nature.
-What Faith thinks she wants is her boyfriend’s father, Grant, a golf shop owner.
-She flees toward his rocky mountain vacation home in Utah, believing his soul will hear and understand and that he’ll follow.
-Chance agrees to go because (1) her friend is crazy and needs help, and (2) she hasn’t been on a cross country trip since she was a kid, when she saw the Great Penguin in the desert.
+I don't know what isn't serious about skipping out on your wedding at the last minute and taking tens of thousands of dollars of gifts along with you to support you in your next phase of life.
+Faith falls and hits her head and the next thing she knows she's stuffed the gifts in the gift of an old Ferrari and is running off, though she doesn't yet admit it to herself.
+She immediately happens on an old friend, Chance, who's a not-living-wage-earner living in her automobile, and tricks her into a cross-country ride, less fleeing the wedding than looking for a future.
+People think Faith is a nightmare asshole, but I like her.
+She's Mephistopheles to Chance's Faustian nature.
+What Faith thinks she wants is her boyfriend's father, Grant, a golf shop owner.
+She flees toward his rocky mountain vacation home in Utah, believing his soul will hear and understand and that he'll follow.
+Chance agrees to go because (1) her friend is crazy and needs help, and (2) she hasn't been on a cross country trip since she was a kid, when she saw the Great Penguin in the desert.
 She agrees to play guardian, hoping to find that enigmatic great penguin again.
-Along the way they meet up with a working man’s band composed of musician’s musicians playing crap music for a living.
+Along the way they meet up with a road band composed of musician's musicians playing crap music for a living.
 They form a caravan out of New Orleans for the western wilds.
-Their journey goes something like this.
+Their journey is a road map of OUCH, THAT HURT!